ProstoKust/HelperJS/README.md

 - [Project History](history.md)

 ## License
-This project is licensed under the **BSD 2-Clause License**.
-It means you can use it for whatever you want, just keep my name in the license file!
+This project is licensed under the **MIT License**.
+It means you can use it for whatever you want, just keep the license notice in your project!

 ## Credits